jstrieb/poker-chipper/README.md

 # About

 Imagine hosting a small poker game.
-You know how many friends will attend, how many chips you have, and how much everyone will pay to play.
+You know how many friends will attend, how many chips you have, and the buy in.
 How do you pick chip denominations?

 Without Poker Chipper, picking chip denominations is manual and error-prone.
 You first try to pick values that divide each other nicely and are easy to remember.
-(Alternatively, struggle to recall the values you used last time you played.)
+(Alternatively, struggle to recall the values from the last time you played.)
 You next try to find a way to make the chosen values sum to the buy in.
 Then, you backtrack whenever there aren't enough chips for everyone, or when there are too many chips left over.
-Finally, you settle for a sub-optimal chip allocation so that you can actually start playing.
+Finally, you settle for a suboptimal chip allocation so that you can actually start playing.

 With Poker Chipper, on the other hand, picking chip denominations is fast and easy.
 Input the number of players, buy in, blinds, and number of chips.
-Then, wait a moment for the mathematically optimal results, which are guaranteed to work with the chips you have on-hand.
-Once the results are computed, you can save them for next time, or share them with others.
-If you want to modify the results, adjust the "advanced options," and the chip denominations will be recomputed subject to the adjusted requirements.
+After waiting a moment for the mathematically optimal results, you can save them for next time, or share them with others.
+If you want to modify the results, adjust the "advanced options," and the chip denominations will be recomputed accordingly.

 # How Poker Chipper Works

-Poker Chipper uses mixed integer nonlinear programming (MINLP), which is a form of constrained, nonconvex optimization, to optimally pick poker chip denominations.
+Poker Chipper uses mixed-integer nonlinear programming (MINLP), which is a form of constrained, nonconvex optimization, to optimally pick poker chip denominations.